aliceyt24/alice-personal-website/content/_index.md

 {{< figure src="img/Hands_AM.jpeg" width="600">}}

 Hello!
-My name is Alice and I am a Global Justice postdoctoral scholar at University of Denver's Korbel School of International Affairs.
+My name is Alice and I am a Global Justice postdoctoral scholar at University of Denver's Korbel School of International Studies.

 For more about me, please see [here](/biography).